 As part of the 2018 model year update, Land Rover unveiled a plug-in hybrid version, Jaguar Land Rover’s first PHEV.
 Wearing the P400e badge, the Range Rover Sport combines a 296bhp turbocharged 2.0-litre petrol engine with an 85kW electric motor to provide a total output of 398bhp and 640Nm of torque.

-It represents a huge improvement over the curious hybrid model of old, with an ability to provide a claimed range of up to 31 miles of pure electric driving – although this will depend significantly on how careful you are with your right foot – with a top speed of 85mph.
-It will also give the 5.0-litre V8 a run for its money in pure performance terms, sprinting to 62mph from rest in 6.7 seconds, before reaching a top speed of 137mph.
+It has the claimed ability to travel up to 25 miles on pure electric drive – although this will depend significantly on how careful you are with your right foot – with a top speed of 85mph.
+It will also give the 5.0-litre V8 a run for its money in pure performance terms, sprinting to 62mph from rest in 6.3 seconds, before reaching a top speed of 137mph.

 Around town, it's at its best, with the electric motor giving quick and quiet acceleration.
 However, when you have to rely on the four-cylinder engine, it reveals some shortcomings.
 The extra weight of the plug-in system means the engine has to work harder than it would otherwise when it isn’t getting an EV boost – and it’s not the most refined unit.
 So, if you floor the throttle and ask for maximum power from both power sources, then the whine of the engine is slightly at odds with the sporting luxury of the car.

 The ultimate performance comes from the supercharged 567bhp V8 in the 575 SVR, which does the benchmark sprint in just 4.5 seconds, with an absolutely wonderful V8 bark in the background for good measure.
 It’s a wickedly exciting performance machine.

 All Range Rover Sport models are fitted with an excellent eight-speed automatic transmission.
 This ZF unit is slick-shifting, intuitive and discreet; and rather than the rotary controller in the Range Rover, it’s controlled by a stick-shift automatic lever, which is taken straight from the Jaguar F-Type for a bit of sporty JLR family lineage.